wp-plugins/spider-event-calendar/readme.txt

 7.1 Add  Spider Event Calendar Widget to the sidebar.
 7.2 Select calendar.
 Select a calendar  from the given list.
 7.3 Select theme for a widget.
 Select a  calendar theme for the widget from the given list.
 7.4 Select Default View.
 Select the default view from provided options (Month, List, Week and Day).
 7.5 Select Views.
 Select the views options (Month, List, Week and Day) for the calendar in the public view.
 7.6 Save the widget where the calendar is inserted.

 == Screenshots of the WordPress Event Calendar ==
-1. Spider Event Calendar - Calendar
+1. WordPress Event Calendar - Calendar
-2. Spider Event Calendar - Widget Calendar
+2. WordPress Event Calendar - Widget Calendar
-3. Spider Event Calendar - Widget Calendar
+3. WordPress Event Calendar - Widget Calendar
-4. Spider Event Calendar - Widget Calendar
+4. WordPress Event Calendar - Widget Calendar
-5. Spider Event Calendar - Create Event
+5. WordPress Event Calendar - Create Event
-6. Spider Event Calendar - Edit Theme
+6. WordPress Event Calendar - Edit Theme